timotejroiko/astrobot-docs/README.md

 ### Houses

 Astrobot supports many different House Systems listed below.
-The list can also be found using the `.about houses` command.
+The list can also be found using the `/command about houses` command.

 | ID | House System |
 |---|---|